Tutorial - Getting Started with PCB Design

 Given that board design is a highly fluid process, you will find that the routes that seemed great today may no longer be suitable tomorrow, so it is essential to understand how to re-route and modify existing routes.

 Because we originally defined our board as being double-sided in the PCB Board Wizard, you could manually route your board double-sided using both the top and bottom layers.
 To do this, un-route the board by selecting Tools » Un-Route » All from the menus.
-Start interactive routing as before, to switch routing layers press the * key on the numeric keypad to toggle between the layers while placing tracks.
-Altium Designer will automatically insert a via (in accordance with the Routing Via design rule) as necessary when you change layers.
+Start interactive routing as before, to switch routing layers press the * key on the numeric keypad to toggle between the layers while placing tracks, or use the Ctrl+Shift+Roll keys/mouse to move back and forth through the available signal layers as you route.
+The PCB editor will automatically insert a via (in accordance with the Routing Via design rule) as necessary when you change layers.

 To modify an existing route, there are two approaches: reroute, or re-arrange.